Want to save money on beading supplies? See this list of five simple ways to save on beads and other jewelry-making materials.

 Also, stick to your beading shopping list.
 It really can be a life-saver.

-I love using Ebates to save money when shopping online.
+I love using Rakuten to save money when shopping online.
 It’s a completely free service that gives you cashback on purchases you were making anyway.

-Take advantage of this service on websites like Etsy, Craftsy and Interweave and save money on beading patterns etc.
+Take advantage of this service on websites like Etsy and Interweave to save money on beading patterns etc.

 Hopefully, this list of five tips will help you to save money on beading supplies.